awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-permissions.md

    }
    ```

-   This policy allows AWS Elemental MediaStore to create log groups and log streams for any containers in any Region within your AWS account\.
+   This policy allows MediaStore to create log groups and log streams for any containers in any Region within your AWS account\.

 1. Choose **Review policy**\.